StefanGrimminck/ES6-T62/assignment6/paper.md

         printk(KERN_ALERT "ADC IRQ request failed\n");
     }
   ```
-This code was already written for us, but we had to find the interrupt line to allocate ourselves, wich became 'IRQ_LPC32XX_TS_IRQ' for the adc interrupt and 'IRQ_LPC32XX_GPI_01' for the button interrupt (which are a bit unfortunately named).
+This code was already written for us, but we had to find the interrupt line to allocate ourselves, wich became 'IRQ_LPC32XX_TS_IRQ' for the adc interrupt and 'IRQ_LPC32XX_GPI_01' for the button interrupt.

 The ADC interrupt line to allocated is located in "Interrupt Enable Register for Sub Interrupt Controller 1"  with bit 7 (Touch screen irq interrupt)